Answers to questions customers have regarding the online reports for Managed DNS and how these reports align with their QPS or QPM billing.

 SOA, or the Start of Authority record, indicates that this DNS name server is the best source of information for the data within this DNS domain.
 The Minimum parameter value on the SOA record is designed to limit the amount of time a user system caches a negative response.
 A negative response is the SOA telling the requesting system that the record does not exist.
 The requesting system will cache this information and wait the minimum amount of time before requesting again if the record exists.
 The default value of the Minimum parameter is 1 minute.

-If you are not ready for IPv6 traffic, the value of the Minimum parameter can be set to a higher value by contacting Concierge.
+If you are not ready for IPv6 traffic, you can set the value of the Minimum parameter to a higher value.
 Keep in mind that this minimum value is zone-wide for any record type.
-Be very sure you understand the implications before requesting this value to be altered.
+Be very sure you understand the implications before altering this value.
 Setting the value to 1 hour, instead of the default of 1 minute has been shown to reduce the AAAA record queries as shown in this report graph.

 How do I align my bill with the QPS reports from my Managed DNS account?